open-edge-platform/virtual-edge-node/pico/README.md

 ## Features

 - Lightweight: Designed for minimal resource usage 🪶
-- Fast: Provisions an Edge Node E2E with Tiber OS and all agents in minutes ⚡️
+- Fast: Provisions an Edge Node E2E with Microvisor and all agents in minutes ⚡️
 - Easy to use: Simple configuration with Terraform 🧘
 - Highly configurable: Customize CPU, memory, disk size, and more 🔧
 - Scalable: Easily scale up or down based on your needs 📈